Don't forget to sign up!

 Find out early about all upcoming promotions and new products releases with our newsletter.

-As an organization, Stikwood is committed to the protection of our natural environment and reducing waste.
+As an organization, Stikwood is committed to the protection of our natural environment and reducing waste, which is why we are FSC Certified.
 All of our materials are reclaimed or sustainable and each plank has a story to tell.
 Our standards are something we live by, which is supported by our FSC certification.

 The Forest Stewardship Council® (FSC), is a nonprofit organization specializing in setting standards for responsibly sourcing the timber used in many industries.
 Over the past 30 years, the FSC, along with other nonprofit agencies have been ensuring the health and sustainability of forests around the world by establishing best practices standards.